Elfsong/Luna/readme.md

 a) Installs the necessary Python libraries (specified in requirements.txt).

-a) Trains the necessary "Call GPT or NOT binary classifier" using training data created by us (in "data").
+b) Trains the necessary "Call GPT or NOT binary classifier" using training data created by us (in "data").

-a) Uses your provided OPENAI key to extract product_names and software_versions using the sample data from "samples".
+c) Uses your provided OPENAI key to extract product_names and software_versions using the sample data from "samples".

 To avoid training the model in step (b) please download the trained model from [MOUAD LINK] and place it in "filter_model"